rtCamp/docs.rtcamp.com/rtmedia/getting-started/settings/index.markdown

    **Note**: Ensure that your CSS code is valid. *rtMedia* does not validate your code.
 Entering invalid CSS code can break your site.

+The following is an example of CSS code.
+This hides the media title from the media galery.

+    .rtmedia-list-item .rtmedia-item-title{ display: none; }

 ## Other Settings